William Stratton (RNZAF officer): Postwar service

 In the initial postwar period, Stratton was commander of the Flying Training Wing at the RNZAF Wigram Air Base before being posted in 1947 to the operations staff of British Commonwealth Air Forces as part of the occupation force in Japan.
 On his return to New Zealand in 1948 he was appointed commander of the Ohakea Air Base.
 He spent three years in Australia as the head of the New Zealand joint services liaison staff before taking up a post as Group Captain, Operations at the headquarters of the RNZAF in Wellington.

 Appointed Assistant Chief of the Air Staff in 1961, the following year Stratton led an evaluation team to the United States to assess aircraft suitable for replacing the obsolete Short Sunderland flying boats that served the RNZAF in a maritime reconnaissance role.
-He concluded that the Lockheed P-3 Orion anti-submarine aircraft was the best for the task and these were duly purchased after he persuaded his superior, Air Vice Marshal Ian Morrison.
+He concluded that the Lockheed P-3 Orion anti-submarine aircraft was the best for the task and these were duly purchased after he persuaded his superior, Air Vice Marshal Ian Morrison, of the type's merits.

 In the 1963 Birthday Honours, Stratton was appointed Commander of the Order of the British Empire.
 In January 1964 he took up a three-year posting in the United Kingdom as Air Officer Commanding, RNZAF Headquarters in London.
 Now holding the rank of air commodore, he then served as the Air Member for Personnel on the Air Board, the controlling body of the RNZAF.
 In July 1969 he was appointed Chief of Air Staff (CAS).
 During his tenure as CAS, a fleet of Douglas A-4 Skyhawks entered service with the RNZAF, improving its offensive capabilities.
 In the 1970 Birthday Honours, he was appointed Companion of the Order of the Bath.
 He formally retired from the RNZAF on 1 November 1971 as an air vice marshal, his term as CAS having ended a few months prior.

 Later life

-Stratton died in Perth on 27 December 2005.
+Stratton died in Perth, Australia, on 27 December 2005.
 Survived by his wife, he was cremated and his remains buried at Karrakatta Cemetery in Perth.